sbow19/practice-cli/README.md

 ![Temp](./screenshots/weather_screenshot.png)

-* **Hangman Game**: Play the classic Hangman game in the terminal!
+* **Hangman Game**: Play Hangman game in the terminal!
 You can play solo or with a friend.
 Guess the word before you run out of attempts.

 ![Hangman](./screenshots/hangman_screenshot.png)